-The Ministry shall not be permitted to instruct the Norwegian Media Authority in individual cases, or reverse the Authority's decision in other matters than those mentioned in Section 2-14, fourth paragraph.
-The Ministry may order the Norwegian Media Authority to consider a case.
+The Ministry is not permitted to instruct the Norwegian Media Authority in individual cases or reverse the Authority's decision in other matters than those mentioned in Section 2-14, fourth paragraph.
+The Ministry can order the Norwegian Media Authority to consider a case.

-In cases of principal or major societal significance, the King in Council shall have the power to reverse the Norwegian Media Authority's or Media Appeal Board's decisions pursuant to the rules in Section 35, second, third and fifth paragraphs of the Public Administration Act.
+In cases of principal or major societal significance, the King in Council has the power to reverse the Norwegian Media Authority's or Media Appeal Board's decisions pursuant to the rules in Section 35, second, third and fifth paragraphs of the Public Administration Act.